jonthorell/QuizGame/README.md

 Finally, the start-button.

-If the useers clicks it on the start-screen, the game should start like this:
+If the user clicks it on the start-screen, the game should start like this:

 ![startgame](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/game-in-progress.PNG?raw=true)